sethwhites/sethwhites.github.io/final_project.md

 It's weird and I thought it would be cool to do.
 Especially because it's so different.

-## Used that I Learned from the class:

-- CAD design in fusion 360
-- 3-D printing
-- revisited arduino and C
-- revisited basic circuit design

 ## Design Process:

 - Grabbed stl off of website